Miscegenation in Asia: Hong Kong

 They invaded Hongkong the moment the settlement was started, living at first on boats in the harbour with their numerous families, gradually settling on shore.
 They have maintained ever since almost a monopoly of the supply of pilots and ships' crews, of the fish trade and the cattle trade, but unfortunately also of the trade in girls and women.
 Strange to say, when the settlement was first started, it was estimated that some 2,000 of these Tan-ka people had flocked to Hongkong, but at the present time they are about the same number, a tendency having set in among them to settle on shore rather than on the water and to disavow their Tan-ka extraction in order to mix on equal terms with the mass of the Chinese community.
 The half-caste population in Hongkong was, from the earliest days of the settlement of the Colony and down to the present day, almost exclusively the off-spring of these Tan-ka people.
 But, like the Tan-ka people themselves, they are happily under the influence of a process of continuous re-absorption into the mass of the Chinese residents of the Colony.

 South Asians have been living in Hong Kong throughout the colonial period, before the independence in 1947 into the nations of India and Pakistan.
 They migrated to Hong Kong and worked as police officers as well as army officers during colonial rule.
 25,000 of the Muslims in Hong Kong trace their roots back to what is now Pakistan.
 Around half of them belong to 'local boy' families, Muslims of mixed Chinese and South Asian ancestry, descended from early Indian/Pakistani Muslim immigrants who took local wives of Tanka origin and brought their children up as Muslims.

+Elizabeth Wheeler Andrew (1845–1917) and Katharine Caroline Bushnell (5 February 1856 26 January 1946), who wrote extensively on the position of women in the British Empire, wrote about the Tanka inhabitants of Hong Kong and their position in the prostitution industry, catering to foreign sailors.
+The Tanka did not marry with the Chinese; being descendants of the natives, they were restricted to the waterways.
+They supplied their women as prostitutes to British sailors and assisted the British in their military actions around Hong Kong.
+The Tanka in Hong Kong were considered "outcasts", and categorized as low class.
+Tanka women were ostracized from the Cantonese community, and were nicknamed "salt water girls" (ham shui mui) for their services as prostitutes to foreigners in Hong Kong.